C. J. Riefenhauser: Chicago Cubs

-On November 5, 2015, the Rays traded Riefenhauser, Nate Karns, and Boog Powell to the Seattle Mariners for Brad Miller, Danny Farquhar, and Logan Morrison.
+On November 5, 2015, the Rays traded Riefenhauser, Nate Karns, and Boog Powell to the Seattle Mariners in exchange for Brad Miller, Danny Farquhar, and Logan Morrison.

-On December 2, before ever suiting up for the Mariners, Riefenhauser was the player to be named later traded along with Mark Trumbo to the Baltimore Orioles for Steve Clevenger.
-He was designated for assignment by the Orioles on February 4, 2016, and claimed by the Chicago Cubs on February 12.
-He was released on August 20, 2016.
+On December 2, before ever suiting up for the Mariners, Riefenhauser was the player to be named later traded along with Mark Trumbo to the Baltimore Orioles in exchange for Steve Clevenger.
+He was designated for assignment by the Orioles following the acquisition of Odrisamer Despaigne on February 4, 2016.
+Riefenhauser was claimed by the Chicago Cubs on February 12.
+On May 26, Riefenhauser was removed from the 40-man roster and sent outright to the Triple-A Iowa Cubs.
+In 29 appearances split between Iowa and the rookie-level Arizona League Cubs, he compiled a 2-1 record and 4.71 ERA with 26 strikeouts and one save across 28 2/3 innings pitched.
+Riefenhauser was released by the Cubs organization on August 20.

-Houston Astros

-On December 6, 2016, Riefenhauser signed a minor league contract with the Houston Astros.
-He was released on March 27, 2017.

 Rockland Boulders

+On December 6, 2016, Riefenhauser signed a minor league contract with the Houston Astros organization.
+He was released prior to the start of the season on March 27, 2017.

 On May 20, 2017, Riefenhauser signed with the Rockland Boulders of the Can-Am League.
-He was released on April 13, 2018.
+In 23 appearances (eight starts) for the Boulders, he compiled a 5-1 record and 3.81 ERA with 45 strikeouts across 54 1/3 innings pitched.
+Riefenhauser was released by Rockland on April 13, 2018.

 Coaching career

 In September 2019, Riefenhauser was hired as the coach for the baseball team at Yorktown High School in Yorktown Heights, New York.